The Best Coding Bootcamps for High School Students

 Bootcamps for High School Students FAQ

-Yes, coding bootcamps look good on resumes.
-While these bootcamps don’t offer degrees or certifications, most of them offer a certificate of participation or certificate of completion, which looks good on your resume.
-In addition, the portfolio of projects that you completed during the bootcamp can be used when searching for jobs or filling out college applications.
+Yes, you can put a coding bootcamp on your resume.
+While bootcamps don’t offer degrees or certifications, most of them offer a certificate of participation or certificate of completion, which can help you stand out in a job or college admissions process.
+In addition, the portfolio of projects that you completed during the bootcamp can also be helpful when you apply.